ibm-cloud-docs/security-compliance/getting-started.md

 {: toc-content-type="tutorial"}
 {: toc-services="security-compliance, cloud-object-storage, event-notifications, iam"}
 {: toc-completion-time="5m"}

+IBM Cloud Security Posture Management (CSPM) is now available in Security and Compliance Center Workload Protection.
+You can centralize and streamline your security operations by consolidating all hybrid multi-cloud scanning results into a single, unified dashboard.
+{: preview}

 For highly regulated industries, such as financial services, achieving continuous compliance within a cloud environment is an important first step toward protecting customer and application data.
 Historically, that process was difficult and manual, which placed your organization at risk.
 But, with {{site.data.keyword.compliance_full}}, you can integrate daily, automatic compliance checks into your development lifecycle to help minimize that risk.
 {: shortdesc}